CE Home > About Evidence-based

 Levels of Evidence

 Evidence-based information ranges from Level A (the strongest) to Level C (the weakest).
-In 2013, we have added Level ML, multilevel, to identify clinical practice guidelines that contain recommendations based on more than one level of evidence:
+In 2013, Level ML, multilevel, was added to identify clinical practice guidelines that contain recommendations based on more than one level of evidence:

 LEVEL A: Evidence obtained from: